bW9uZG8/Rock-You-Like-a-Hurricane/README.md

 # Rock-You-Like-a-Hurricane
-Writeup on CTF challenge "Rock You Like a Hurricane"
+Writeup on CTF challenge "Rock You Like a Hurricane" using the tools John the Ripper and pdf2john.

 _This is my first writeup to test how to use GitHub and make writeups!_